 For CBD to be legal in the UK, the hemp strain that it has been derived from must be EU-approved, or come from outside the EU and have less than 0.2% THC and less than 1mg THC per dose.
 CBD must not be confused with medical cannabis or cannabis oil which is a controlled drug (Class B Drug) in the UK.

-Again, because of the large amount of high street and vape stores appearing across the UK selling CBD oils, it can be difficult to know whether these regulations are being carried out.
-It’s always best to consult your pharmacist or doctor before trying CBD, then purchasing from a respected online brand carrying a quality guarantee.
+Again, because of a large amount of high street and vape stores appearing across the UK selling CBD oils, it can be difficult to know whether these regulations are being carried out.
+It’s always best to consult your pharmacist or doctor before trying CBD, then purchase from a respected online brand carrying a quality guarantee.

 Because of the low levels of THC in CBD oils, you are legally able to drive while taking the supplements, as you won’t have any intoxicating effects that could dull your senses and awareness of what’s going on around you.